Peristoreus viridipennis

 Peristoreus viridipennis is a species of true weevil.
 It is endemic to New Zealand.
 It is associated with plants of the genus Muehlenbeckia.

-P. viridipennis was originally named Erirhinus viridipennis by Broun in 1880.
-Then, in 1926, Marshall described a new genus called Dorytomodes, into which he provisionally transferred all species placed by Broun in Erirrhinus [=Erirhinus].
+P. viridipennis was originally named Erirhinus viridipennis by Thomas Broun in 1880.
+Then, in 1926, Guy A. K. Marshall described a new genus called Dorytomodes, into which he provisionally transferred all species placed by Broun in Erirrhinus [=Erirhinus].
 Dorytomodes was subsequently sunk as a synonym of Peristoreus by Edwin S. ("Ted") Gourlay in 1950.